Fogh/SABnzbd-Alfred/README.md

 ## Setup

 * Use the keyword `sab api <API key>` to set your API key.
-* If you host SABnzbd elsewhere than localhost use the keyword `sab host <host url>` to set your host URL.
+* If you host SABnzbd elsewhere than localhost, use the keyword `sab host <host url>` to set your host URL.

 ## Contribute